base9-theme/base9-theme.github.io/src/assets/about.md

     * Go to Export tab and select the program and copy/paste the settings.
     * Copy the 62 char long string on the left into your program's base9 setting.

+## Overall Vision
+Base9 wants to democratize color theme.
+It aims to let end users with little to no programming or color science knowledge to customize its favorite apps.

+Base9 aims to achieve it by having the user designing/specify only a few things (as little as possible, only colors for now) and let Base9 figure out the rest using color science and programming.

+Base9 also aims to let user apply the designed theme to all programs easily.

+Without sacrificing such simplicity, Base9 also tries to provide limited, optional finer control for the theme generation for user who wants more control.

 ## How it's different from Base16

-While is base16 is very successful.
+Base16 is very successful.
 But when I created base9, base16 was more or less stopped being maintained.

 It also had a very fragmented community.
 Since every implementation of base16